!Dean Content Master File copy

 The secret to success is the power of habit.
 Powerful habits cannot be developed overnight.
 You know this.
 Habits are only developed when we take small steps daily.

 So deliberately decide what you want—and then begin by taking just one step in the right direction every single day—No Matter What—and before you know it, you’ll be living the life you deserve.
+Even if it’s something on your crowded to-do list, make a commitment to check one thing off every day, such as getting life insurance by reading Primerica reviews online to find the best options for you and your family.

 Commit to what you want, and leave yourself with nothing but success as your alternative.